m-chrzan/dicebag/README.md

   something less than the value rolled on `D`.
 Each such roll is treated as a separate die, the results for each die are not accumulated like with exploding die.
+* `DTE` applies a threshold to the dice in `E`'s pool.
+First `D` is rolled.
+Now when a die from `E`'s pool rolls below the value rolled on `D`, its value is 0, otherwise its value is 1.

 Additionally: